Key Stage and Glade Information

 Curriculum:

-Students in the Glade Pathway have full access to the National Curriculum.
-The Glade students follow a highly personalised version of the school curriculum.
+Students in the Glade Provision have full access to the National Curriculum.
+The Glade students follow a highly personalised version of the school curriculum according to their learning pathway i.e. Grove, Orchard, or Forest.
 Students learn through different activities and experiences in all subject areas.
 They will develop skills in the following areas:

 Accreditations:

-Students onto the Glade Pathway in KS4 and KS5 also take accredited course including ASDAN Transition Challenge and AQA Pre-Entry Level Unit Awards.
+Students onto the Glade Provision in KS5 also take accredited courses -AQA Pre-Entry Level Unit Awards.

 Approaches to Teaching and Learning:

-Some specific Approaches to Teaching and Learning in the Glade are listed below.
+Some specific Approaches to Teaching and Learning in the Glade Provision are listed below.

 Key elements for Glade students: